The Green Deal Cardiff

 Independent research carried out for the Department of the Environment, Transport and the Regions (DETR) has confirmed that cavity wall insulation is a very reliable process.

 Problems are therefore extremely rare, but if they do occur, CIGA has the expertise to ensure that they are swiftly rectified.
+The new CASS survey will also reduce the potential for future problems, by only insulating walls that are suitable.

 CIGA also operates and administers the Cavity Wall Insulation Self Certification scheme (CWISC) in association with the British Board of Agrément.
 The scheme provides homeowners with the comfort of knowing that work by registered contractors complies with the requirements of the Building regulations.

-Book a Free No Obligation Consultation and Survey
+Book a Survey

 By email to email@example.com